andywalton7/sdk-test/source/includes/_create_consignments.md

 * Shipping and delivery dates.
 * Customs documentation.
 * The consignment's direction of travel.
 * Metadata.
-PRO metadata enables you to record additional data about a consignment in custom fields.
+PRO metadata enables you to us custom fields to record additional data about a consignment.
 For more information on using metadata in PRO, see the **[Metadata](#metadata)** section.
 * Tags.
-Allocation tags enable you to filter the list carrier services that a particular consignment could be allocated to.
+Allocation tags enable you to filter the list of carrier services that a particular consignment could be allocated to.
 For more information on allocation tags, see the **[Tags](#tags)** section.

 Either the consignment's `origin` address, its `destination` address, or both, must include a valid <code>ShippingLocationReference</code>.
 For information on how to obtain a list of your organisation's shipping locations, see the <strong><a href="https://docs.electioapp.com/#/api/GetShippingLocations">Get Shipping Locations</a></strong> page of the API reference.

-To edit an existing consignment, use the **[Update Consignments](#updating-consignments)** endpoint.
+To edit an existing consignment, use the **[Update Consignments](https://docs.electioapp.com/#/api/UpdateConsignment)** endpoint.
+For more information on updating consignments, see the [Updating Consignments](#updating-consignments) section.

 <aside class="note">
   For full reference information on the <strong>Create Consignment</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/CreateConsignment">Create Consignment</a></strong> page of the API reference.